-“Cable companies today have powerful audience insights that rival what ad tech companies have been boasting about for years,” says Jonathan Bernard, an auto industry veteran and Vice President, Automotive Sales and Strategy at Spectrum Reach.
+“Cable companies today have powerful audience insights that rival what ad tech companies have been boasting about for years,” says Jonathan Bernard, an auto industry veteran and former Vice President, Automotive Sales and Strategy at Spectrum Reach.
 “Now it’s all about the data, and we have that, too.”
 As the fastest-growing (and second largest) cable TV, internet and voice company, Spectrum -- with 26 million residential and business customers in 41 states -- has a lot of it.
 When it comes to providing hyper-specific data to the customers of its advertising sales division, Spectrum Reach, the company has few rivals.

 Spectrum Reach’s customers include all three levels of auto advertising -- local dealers, regional auto sales associations and (via co-op advertising money distributed to franchises) national brands.
 Bernard (pictured below) shared with MediaVillage insights about how access to smartly targeted television advertising is reaching down to the dealer level.
 “One huge advantage is that our data can be applied to the leading media platform -- TV,” he said.
 “No clickbait, no showing up next to questionable content.
 When you add the ability to apply meaningful consumer insights down to thezone level on TV it’s a gamechanger for advertisers.